Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Taxonomy

+\textbf{World Knowledge.} By \textit{world knowledge} we refer to facts from everyday life that are known to almost everyone and can thus also be called general knowledge.
+It can be more or less formal.
+Generally, it can be intuitive and validated implicitly by humans reasoning in the world surrounding them.
+Therefore, world knowledge often describes relations of objects or concepts appearing in the world perceived by humans, for instance, the fact that a bird has feathers and can fly.
+Moreover, by world knowledge we also subsume linguistics.
+Such knowledge can also be explicitly validated through empirical studies.
+Examples are the syntax and semantics of language.

 \textbf{Expert Knowledge.} We consider \textit{expert knowledge} to be knowledge that is held by a particular group of experts.
 Within the expert's community it can also be called common knowledge.
-Such knowledge can be validated implicitly through a group of experienced specialists.
+Such knowledge is rather informal and needs to be formalized, e.g., with human-machine interfaces.
+It is also validated implicitly through a group of experienced specialists.
 In the context of cognitive science, this expert knowledge can also become intuitive~\cite{Kahneman2011}.
 For example, an engineer or a physician acquires knowledge over several years of experience working in a specific field.

-\textbf{World Knowledge.} By \textit{world knowledge} we refer to facts from everyday life that are known to almost everyone and can thus also be called general knowledge.
-Such knowledge can be intuitive and validated implicitly by humans reasoning in the world surrounding them.
-Therefore, world knowledge often describes relations of objects or concepts appearing in the world perceived by humans, for instance, the fact that a bird has feathers and can fly.